vitorgalvao/tiny-scripts/README.md

 ### gfv (gif from video)
 Make animated gifs from a video file

-### human-media-time
-Calculate and present total running time of media files in a human-readable way

 ### linux-usb
 Create bootable Linux USB sticks from ISOs on macOS